 • Credits: 1

 This is the second year course in a 3 year Regents track Checkpoint B sequence.
 The New York State Learning Standards for World Languages and World Readiness Standards for Learning Languages provide the curricular framework and rationale for the course.
-The basic skills (speaking, listening, reading, and writing) continue to be developed with increasing emphasis on developing greater proficiency in reading and writing.
-The introduction of more complex grammar topics occurs with more regularity.
-The teacher will revisit and expand upon some topics from Spanish 1 Accelerated and Spanish Heritage with additional vocabulary and more sophisticated content and concepts.
+The basic skills (speaking, listening, reading, and writing) continue to be developed with increasing emphasis on developing greater proficiency.
+The introduction of more complex grammar topics occurs with more regularity, although it is not a primary focus of the class.
+A course goal is that students will be able to communicate at a basic level in the past, present and future tenses.

 • Grade: 9 – 12